erkyrath/quixe/README.txt

   - Change to how whitespace is displayed (ditto).
   - Test localStorage functionality; if not available, fall back to Javascript memory.
+  - Changed the transcript display pane to a <pre> tag, to work around a Firefox copy-paste bug.

 - 2.1.6 (October 30, 2016)
   - Fix for graphics windows being drawn with a slight extra lower margin.